-Woman accused of luring slain real estate agent to home
+Woman accused of luring slain real estate agent to her death

 Jon Collins, a spokesman for the Hennepin County Department of Corrections and Rehabilitation, said Segura worked for the county from June 2014 to Dec.
 18, 2019.

 The charges did not specify a motive, but search warrant affidavits tied Baugh’s killing to a suspected drug rivalry between her boyfriend and Berry.
-Baugh’s boyfriend said in a interview that he did not know Berry.
+Baugh’s boyfriend said in an interview that he did not know Berry.